gugapadilha/firebase-crashlytics/README.md

 # firebase-crashlytics
-Aplicaçao do Crashlytics na prática, retornando erros para o FirebaseCrashlytics
+Crashlytics application in practice, returning errors to FirebaseCrashlytics